Theo Bovens

-Theodorus Jozef Franciscus Marie "Theo" Bovens ([ˈteːjoː ˈboːvəns]; born 1 October 1959) is a Dutch politician who served as the King's Commissioner of Limburg from 30 June 2011 until 19 April 2021.
-He has been acting mayor of Enschede since 2 October 2021.
+Theodorus Jozef Franciscus Marie "Theo" Bovens ([ˈteːjoː ˈboːvəns]; born 1 October 1959) is a Dutch politician who has served as leader of the Christian Democratic Appeal in the Senate since 13 June 2023.
+He previously served as the King's Commissioner of Limburg from 30 June 2011 until 19 April 2021.
+He was acting mayor of Enschede from 2 October 2021 until 1 February 2022.

 A member of the Christian Democratic Appeal, he was a member of the municipal council of Maastricht from 1986 to 2002 and served as one of the city's aldermen from 1994 to 2003.
 From 2003 to 2005 he was Vice Chairman of the Open University in the Netherlands and from 2005 until 2011 he served as chairman.
-From 2006 to 2011 he was also a member of the Social-Economic Council.
+From 2006 to 2011 he was also a member of the Social and Economic Council.

 Bovens was born in Maastricht and studied history at Radboud University Nijmegen.
 He is married and has a daughter.